Uninett/Argus/docs/reference/htmx-frontend.rst

     :From: ack + status
     :Name: combined_status
     :Description: Merges the "open" column and the "ack" column into one.

+combined_status_icons
+    :From: ack + status
+    :Name: combined_status_icons
+    :Description: Merges the "open" column and the "ack" column into one, using icons instead of text.

 description
     :From: description